 Alumni & Visitors Center (AVC) and General Duties:

 Ensures visitors are properly directed or referred, and receive correct information regarding the campus directions and academic requirements; maintains the appearance of the AVC; and restocks literature and maps.
 Assists with staffing of the AVC during events.

 Provides technical support for the AVC; runs the LCD information screen and touch panel systems; and coordinates updates to online information as necessary.
 Coordinates repairs and updates to the hardware and software in assigned areas.

 Represents CSUMB Development to a wide variety of contacts.
 Provides exemplary customer service to all internal and external contacts-particularly volunteer board members.
 Organizes and maintains a complex system of files and records for electronic and physical inventory of materials; maintains office supplies; handles sensitive information and documents, and maintains strict confidentiality.

 Performs other job-related duties and special projects as assigned.

-Experience and knowledge to be fully functional in all technical aspects of work assignments.
-Thorough mastery of Knowledge: Working knowledge of and ability to apply standard theories, principles, practices, and techniques applicable to the program and/or administrative specialty to develop conclusions and make recommendations.
+Knowledge, Skills and Abilities: Experience and knowledge to be fully functional in all technical aspects of work assignments.
+Working knowledge of and ability to apply standard theories, principles, practices, and techniques applicable to the program and/or administrative specialty to develop conclusions and make recommendations.
 Thorough knowledge of policies, procedures, and outside regulations pertaining to the applicable program and/or administrative specialty.
 Working knowledge of operational and fiscal analysis and techniques.

 Abilities: to take initiative and independently plan, organize, coordinate, and perform work in various situations where numerous and diverse demands are involved.
 Ability to anticipate problems and address them proactively.
 Demonstrated ability to effectively interpret, organize, and present information and ideas in written or presentation form.
 Ability to train others on new skills and procedures and provide lead work direction.